-Your symbol is Hexagram 37, the roles of family members.
-The home will be peaceful if each member--husband, wife and children--act according to their position.
+Hexagram Thirty-seven signifies the roles of family members.
+The home will be peaceful if each member—parents, children, and extended family members—act according to their position.
 Through order and open communication, troubles can be resolved.

-The first line, yang, shows one who restores order to his/her own home.
+The first line, yang, shows one who restores order to their own home.
 This can also refer to reestablishing one's position in life.

 The second line, yin, shows a woman who tends to her own business, not minding the business of others.
 This change will bring good fortune.

 The third line, yang, shows the head of a household who is strict and unyielding.
-Although this brings the desired results, there will also be sorrow and little love.
+Although this brings short term results, there will also be sorrow and little love.
 Eventually, the wife and children will lose respect for him.

 The fifth line, yang, shows a family member who brings worldly prestige and influence to the family.
-There is no reason to fear, for this will be good fortune.
+There is no reason to fear, for this will bring good fortune.

 The sixth line, yang, shows a family member who is sincere and truthful.
 After self-examination, this person will make the needed changes to attain good fortune.